Almost Sure Convergence of Dropout Algorithms for Neural Networks: Model

-is called the \emph{risk function}, and $l: \R^{d_L} \to [0, \infty)$ is a convex loss function of one's choice.
-Throughout this article, we will specify the Euclidean $\ell_2$-norm $l(x,y) \triangleq \pnorm{x - y}{2}^2$ as our loss function of interest.
-In this paper, we make no distinction between an oracle risk function or empirical risk function.
-Both situations are covered by \eqref{eqn:Oracle_risk_function}, which can be seen by choosing the distribution appropriately.
-What we theoretically do assume is that one has the ability to repeatedly draw independent and identically distributed samples from $\mu$.
-Hence, the results include the empirical risk case (where $\mu$ has finite support) as well as the online learning case as particular cases.
+In \Cref{sec:dropout_in_NN_intro} we have defined the risk $\mathcal{U}(W)$ that in the previous notation now depends on a loss $l: \R^{d_L} \times \R^{d_L} \to \R$.
+Throughout this article, we will specify the Euclidean $\ell_2$-norm $l(x,y) \triangleq \pnorm{x - y}{2}^2$ as our loss function of interest without loss of generality. \footnote{The results can be extended to other smooth loss functions $l(x,y)$ whose partial derivatives can be bounded by polynomials of finite degree.}

+Furthermore, in the definition of $\mathcal{U}(W)$ in \eqref{eqn:Oracle_risk_function}, we make no distinction between an oracle risk function or empirical risk function.
+Both situations are covered by the definition in \eqref{eqn:Oracle_risk_function}.
+Hence, our results cover the empirical risk case when we have a finite number of samples, as well as the online learning case, where a new sample is provided at each step of \gls{SGD}.
+What we do assume is that one has the ability to repeatedly draw independent and identically distributed samples either distribution.